-The Health System records trade names as intangible assets within other assets on the consolidated statements of financial position.
-The Health System considers trade names to be indefinite-lived assets, assesses them at least annually for impairment or more frequently if certain events or circumstances warrant and recognizes impairment charges for amounts by which the carrying values exceed their fair values.
-The Health System has recorded \$2,462,000 and \$2,700,000 as intangible assets associated with its affiliations as of June 30, 2018 and 2017, respectively.
+The Health System records within other assets on the consolidated balance sheets goodwill and intangible assets such as trade names and leases-in-place.
+The Health System considers trade names and goodwill to be indefinite-lived assets, assesses them at least annually for impairment or more frequently if certain events or circumstances warrant and recognizes impairment charges for amounts by which the carrying values exceed their fair values.
+The Health System has recorded \$10,524,000 and \$2,462,000 as intangible assets associated with its affiliations as of June 30, 2019 and 2018, respectively.